 It’s not a perfect movie, it’s really not.
 In fact, I’m willing to say that Avengers: Infinity War is a better movie, structurally speaking.
 However, this movie is naturally much more of a satisfying watch because of the ending and for that reason, I think I am more likely to re-watch it frequently.
 Regardless, Avengers: Endgame pretty much lands all intended punches and gives its fans a beautiful conclusion this era of the MCU.
 It is a certified insta-classic.
 Stay tuned to see where I end up putting it in my complete Marvel Rankings.

-Do you have any other question for me about the movie?
+Do you have any other questions for me about the movie?
 Did you like this style of review more or less than my typical format?
 Feel free to leave thoughts or questions in the comments section below!